maccody/KanaChordPlus/software/dictionaries/README.md

 A [Balanced](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree) [Binary Search Tree (BST)](https://en.wikipedia.org/wiki/Binary_search_tree) is employed to quickly search each dictionary.
 The sorted keys are hashes of Kana character sequences.
 The hash algorithm used is [32-bit Murmur Hash version 3](https://en.wikipedia.org/wiki/MurmurHash) - the implementation code is found on the referenced Wikipedia page.
 Each node of the BST is a data structure (bbt_node) that contains the following elements:
 - An unsigned 32-bit key that is a Murmur 3 hash of a reading (Kana character sequence).
-- A pointer to a reading matadata structure  (reading_md* rmd) for the supplying the data related to the reading.
+- A pointer to a reading matadata structure  (reading_md* rmd) for containing the data related to the reading.
 - Pointers to two child BST structures (bbt_node* lnode, bbt_node* rnode), which can be NULL if there is no child for a branch of the tree.

 During the search down the BST of a dictionary, the submitted reading hash is compared to a structure's hash key.
 If the submitted hash is either less than or greater than the hash key, the search continues using the structure referenced by the appropriate pointer.
 If that pointer is null, then there is no match for the submitted reading hash.
 If the submitted hash is equal to the key in the current BST structure, then the pointer to the associated reading metadata structure is returned.